 The protocol was approved by an institutional review board or independent ethics committee at each site before activation.
 The study was conducted in accordance with Good Clinical Practice guidelines as defined by the International Conference on Harmonisation, and in accordance with ethical principles of the European Union Directive and the US Code of Federal Regulations.
 All patients provided written informed consent in accordance with the Declaration of Helsinki.

-We thank the patients and their families for making this study possible; the clinical study teams who participated in the study; Dako, an Agilent Technologies, Inc. company, for collaborative development of the PD-L1 IHC 28-8 pharmDx assay; and Bristol Myers Squibb (Princeton, NJ) and Ono Pharmaceutical Company Ltd. (Osaka, Japan).
-We also gratefully acknowledge the clinical efforts and expertise of Umamaheswar Duvvuri, Seungwon Kim, and Jonas Johnson at the UPMC Hillman Cancer Center, and Wayne Koch, Carole Fakhry, Hyunseok Kang, Sarah Sagorsky, and Trish Brothers from the Johns Hopkins University School of Medicine and Kimmel Cancer Center, as well as the Biospecimen Operations leadership of Dharmesh Patel (Bristol Myers Squibb) who was integral in managing tumor specimens and related pathological reviews.
+We thank the patients and their families for making this study possible, and the clinical study teams who participated in the study.
+We would like to acknowledge Luc G. T. Morris, MD, Memorial Sloan Kettering Cancer Center (MSKCC), New York, New York, USA, for accruing patients, overseeing the clinical care of study patients at MSKCC, coordinating specimens for pathological and correlative endpoints, and advocating for the trial and its rationale in multidisciplinary tumor conference discussions.
+We also gratefully acknowledge the clinical efforts and expertise of Umamaheswar Duvvuri, Seungwon Kim, and Jonas Johnson at the UPMC Hillman Cancer Center, and Wayne Koch, Carole Fakhry, Hyunseok Kang, Sarah Sagorsky, and Trish Brothers from the Johns Hopkins University School of Medicine and Kimmel Cancer Center, as well as the Biospecimen Operations leadership of Dharmesh Patel (Bristol Myers Squibb), who was integral in managing tumor specimens and related pathological reviews.
+We also thank Dako, an Agilent Technologies, Inc. company, for collaborative development of the PD-L1 IHC 28-8 pharmDx assay; and Bristol Myers Squibb (Princeton, NJ) and Ono Pharmaceutical Company Ltd. (Osaka, Japan).
 Professional medical writing and editorial assistance were provided by Richard Daniel, PhD, of Parexel, funded by Bristol Myers Squibb.

 Presented at Presented in part at the European Society for Medical Oncology 2017 Congress, Madrid, Spain, September 8–12, 2017.